-Volume shift snowboards are boards which are shorter and wider than conventional snowboards.
+Volume shift snowboards are boards that are shorter and wider than conventional snowboards.
 The idea is that the board can maintain the same surface area by trading in length for an increased width.

-Like lots of innovations in snowboarding, the idea was taken from surfing where fish-shaped boards bridge the gap between long and short surfboards.
-Surfers worked out that by creating shorter wider and thicker boards, they could have a board which was easy to paddle and catch waves on (like a longboard) but easy to maneuver and quick to turn (like a short board).
+Like lots of innovations in snowboarding, the idea was taken from surfing, where fish-shaped boards bridge the gap between long and short surfboards.
+Surfers worked out that by creating shorter, wider and thicker boards, they could have a board that was easy to paddle and catch waves on (like a longboard) but easy to maneuver and quick to turn (like a short board).

-Volume shift boards were primarily designed for ride powder.
-The idea being that the short length made the boards more quick to turn than a normal powder gun, but the increased width meant that the bard still had the same surface area for creating lots of float in deep snow.
+Volume shift boards were primarily designed for riding powder.
+The idea was that the short length made the boards quicker to turn than a normal powder gun, but the increased width meant that the board still had the same surface area for creating lots of float in deep snow.

 My Pick of the best Volume Shift Snowboards in 2020/21

 The Libtech Orca is the Travis Rice’s volume shifted board of choice.
 Travis states that he was expecting this board to be just a quiver board that he would little use, but admits he ended up taking it out most days last season!
 The board has lots of Libtech’s unique characteristics including a hybrid of cambers and the serrated Magna Traction edges which give great edge hold on all kinds of snow conditions.

 The C2 camber profile has a small rocker section between the feet, then camber under the feet and early rocker in the nose.
 The rocker under the feet gives a loose feel and makes it easy to turn, whilst the camber under the feet gives plenty of pop for ollies and string out of the turn.
 It has a setback stance with a short tail and a long drawn out nose.
 This helps the board sit back in the powder and lift the nose out of the snow so you don’t need to worry about the shorter board catching in deep snow.